Stardom 5 Star Grand Prix 2022

-Stardom 5 Star Grand Prix 2022 (スターダム5スターグランプリ2022, Sutādamu 5 sutāguranpuri 2022), often stylized as 5★Star Grand Prix 2022 was the eleventh annual professional wrestling tournament under the Stardom 5Star Grand Prix Tournament branch promoted by the Japanese promotion World Wonder Ring Stardom.
+Stardom 5 Star Grand Prix 2022 (スターダム5スターグランプリ2022, Sutādamu 5 sutāguranpuri 2022), often stylized as 5★Star GP 2022 was the eleventh annual professional wrestling tournament under the Stardom 5Star Grand Prix Tournament branch promoted by the Japanese promotion World Wonder Ring Stardom.
 It took place between July 31 and October 1, 2022, with limited attendance due in part to the COVID-19 pandemic at the time.

 Tournament history

 The Stardom 5 Star Grand Prix is a professional wrestling tournament held each summer by Stardom.
 Similar to Bushiroad-owned male counterpart New Japan Pro-Wrestling with the G1 Climax tournament, it is currently held as a round-robin tournament with wrestlers split into two pools.
 The winner of each pool will compete in the final to decide the winner.
 As is the case with G1 Climax, a win is two points and a draw is one point for each wrestler.

 Storylines

-The show featured professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.
+The event featured professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.
 The event's official press conference took place on July 7, 2022, and was broadcast live on Stardom's YouTube channel.

 The 20th day, which was also the day of the finals had Masaki Sumitani and Makoto Izubuchi joining the commentary table.
 Natsuko Tora returned from injury to challenge Utami Hayashishita to continue their feud which abruptly ended at Yokohama Dream Cinderella 2021 in Summer on July 4, an event where Tora sustained her injury.
-Giulia wins the tournament by defeating Tam Nakano in the finals.
+Giulia won the tournament by defeating Tam Nakano in the finals.
 The Donna Del Mondo leader challenged Syuri for the World of Stardom Championship at Stardom Dream Queendom on December 29, 2022.